Analysis

 }

 };A few things to flag.
-The import is from @anthropic/claude-sdk, which isn't a real package, Anthropic ships `@anthropic-ai/claude-agent-sdk`, @anthropic-ai/claude-code, and @anthropic-ai/sdk instead.
-And the pattern of returning a mutated HookContext from a beforeExecute method is not how supported hooks work; they signal a block with exit code 2 or a deny decision rather than throwing inside a returned context object (Claude Code Docs, Hooks reference).
+The import is from @anthropic/claude-sdk, which isn't a real package, Anthropic ships `@anthropic-ai/claude-agent-sdk` (opens in a new tab), @anthropic-ai/claude-code, and @anthropic-ai/sdk instead.
+And the pattern of returning a mutated HookContext from a beforeExecute method is not how supported hooks work; they signal a block with exit code 2 or a deny decision rather than throwing inside a returned context object (Claude Code Docs, Hooks reference (opens in a new tab)).
 The budgeting logic is still a good template to port: track spend, estimate the next operation, refuse when the total crosses your limit.

 Step 3: Create a Post-Execution Hook